At the era of smartphones and social media proliferation and the attention economy, our attention has become the most valuable commodity.

 Google has a webpage dedicated to digital wellness, with the tagline: “Great technology should improve life, not distract from it.”
 Google’s commitment is to create tools and features to help us better understand our tech usage, disconnect when needed, and create healthy digital habits.

-Apple also recently released a series of apps to help us prioritize our digital wellbeing, such as apps that monitor how much time we spend on our devices, put time limits on app usage, and control the distraction of notifications.
+Apple also recently released a series of apps to help us prioritize our digital wellbeing, including apps that monitor how much time we spend on our devices, put time limits on app usage, and minimize distraction from notifications.

 Besides these tech giants’ effort to promote digital wellness, there are countless other apps and tools available to help us manage our digital lives.

 . . .

 How I practice digital wellness using apps